-The GCSE listening exam is now my focus for the coming few weeks and I thought I would blog my approaches to revision.
+The GCSE/A-Level listening exams is now my focus for the coming few weeks and I thought I would blog my approaches to revision.
 My feeling on revision lessons is that they need to be helpful, enjoyable and totally exam question focussed.
 What we all want is to send students in to that exam room with the knowledge and skills that they need to get the top grades.
 So let me tell you what I did today.

 Now firstly I will say that my revision lessons are not in any way revolutionary or innovative.
 They are simple, but with clear aims and clear foci.
 But in my revision lessons I sit at the piano in my room and I think that is the key to their success.
 I also make sure that they are helpful by feeding off of questions from students.
 Sometimes preparing stuff is great but might not actually tackle the live issues in the lesson.